spark-mv/cdn/install.md

 * Hola Player/Flash with HolaCDN: [MP4] (http://hola.github.io/examples/cdn/#hola_player_cdn) | [HLS] (http://hola.github.io/examples/cdn/#hola_player_hls_cdn) | [HDS] (http://hola.github.io/examples/cdn/#hola_player_hds_cdn)

+4) Done adding the code?
+It's time to [test it locally on your browser] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally)

 ## 2.2 HTML5 video players

 When integrating with an HTML5 source, HolaCDN attaches itself to a <video> tag.
 A video tag can be embedded in the raw HTML itself, or it can be dynamically created by your video player (e.g. VideoJS)